2i2c-org/infrastructure/docs/howto/operate/new-hub/add-aws-hub.md

 python3 setup-efs.py <cluster_name>hub.k8s.local <region-of-cluster>
 ```

 This will output an fs-<xxxxxxxx> id.
 You should use that value
 (it should be something like `fs-<id>.efs.<region>.amazonaws.com`) in
-the `basehub.nfsPVC.nfs.serverIP` at you hub config file.
+the `basehub.nfs.pv.serverIP` at you hub config file.

 ## Deploy the new hub